mitchejj-attic/mitchejj.github.com/index.md

 I love many aspects of my current job, in the end it doesn’t leave me satisfied like it used to.
 I started at my current job 10 years ago, at that time I knew it wasn’t something I wanted to do long term.
 Over time it became comfortable, while I found new ways to justify to myself why I should stay.
 It is time to move on, I need to start scrapping away that rust and engage in the tech community again.

 #### A new leaf
 Going forward I hope to find a new word life balance.
+It is my intention going forward to spend atleast an hour every other day mucking about on this "project"

 #### Less than Beta Quality
 This here will be my playground.
 Things may work, things may not work and things may break.
 As a result, nothing here should be considered finished, polished, refined or ready for mass consumption.